dislovemartin/SolnAI-agents/pydantic-ai-advanced-researcher/README.md

 # Pydantic AI: Web Search Agent with Brave API

 An advanced web search agent using Pydantic AI and the Brave Search API, with both a command-line interface and a Streamlit web interface.
 The agent can be configured to use either OpenAI's GPT models or Ollama's local models.
-On the Live Agent Studio, this agent is using gpt-4o-mini.
+On the autogen_studio, this agent is using gpt-4o-mini.

 What makes this an advanced web search agent is that it uses the Brave API to summarize a collection of articles found from the search query to create a concise yet comprehensive paragraph of information for the LLM to answer the user's question.